 A person who worries, on the other hand, would use his mind and time to wastefully envision every horrible thing that could happen.
 And then he dwells on those possibilities.
 He doesn’t just take care of business and then get on with his life.
 No, he fritters his energy on events that may never happen — and, statistically speaking, probably won’t.

-Haanel’s goal with The Master Key System is to train the brain – to inculcate in a person mental discipline that will help him to achieve high aims.
-Having mental focus is at the top of the list and one cannot have that focus if he wastes his most valuable resources (his mental power and his time) entertaining frivolous things.
+Haanel’s goal with The Master Key System is to train your brain, to inculcate within you mental discipline that will help you to achieve high aims.
+Having mental focus is at the top of the list and one cannot have that focus if you waste your most valuable resources entertaining frivolous things.